MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *a) Regulations Personnel ranking "Regulations Supervisor" and higher reserve the right to declare Corporation Personnel as "Detain on Sight."*

-*i) Operations Personnel, Executive Personnel, and members of the Overwatch Council can not be declared Detain on Sight, except by order of the Overwatch Council.*
+*i) Operations Personnel, Administrative/Executive Personnel, and members of the Overwatch Council can not be declared Detain on Sight, except by order of the Overwatch Council.*

 *ii) Executive Personnel can be declared Detain on Sight by Operations Personnel ranking Senior Agent or above, given the Personnel is an active threat to QLRC and its operations.*